Skip to main content

 European Heritage Open Days Armagh Guided Walking Tour

-The tour takes place on Sunday 15th September starting at 2pm and lasting 90 minutes approximately.
-The tour is suitable for age 6years +.
+This tour takes place on Sunday 14 September at 2pm and lasts until 4pm approx. It is suitable for age 6+ years.

 Grab your trainers and learn more about the city